anhbuicsa/gcp-terraform/gke-rbac/README.md

 You can see:
   - Administrators group has Owner in all the namespaces
   - Developers group has pod reader role in all the namespaces
-  - Auditor group has reader role in all the namespaces
+  - Auditors group has reader role in all the namespaces

+### Set up your Groups
+  - Create a group in your domain named gke-security-groups@YourDomain
+  - Add Administrators, Developers and Auditors groups as members of gke-security-groups@YourDomain
 # Enable RBAC in GKE
 ![Alt text](https://github.com/anhbuicsa/gcp-terraform/blob/master/gke-rbac/images/GKE-RBAC.png?raw=true "Title")